mrYakamoto/algorithm-drill-factorial/README.md

 *Note:* By convention, zero factorial is equal to one.

-##Releases

-###Release 0 : Factorial, Iteratively

-Implement an iterative version of the factorial function called `factorial_iterative`.
-It should accept any non-negative integer as input.
-Don't worry about handling bad input. **Make sure tests pass**, and add your own tests (for example, `0!` is an edge case, probably worth testing).

-###Release 1 :  Factorial, Recursively
+## Releases
+### Release 0: Iteratively Calculate a Factorial

-Implement a recursive version of the factorial function called `factorial_recursive`.
-It should accept any non-negative integer as input.
-Don't worry about handling bad input. **Make sure you write tests** for your recursive solution to prove that it works correctly.
+We'll start by writing a method that calculates a factorial for a given number using an iterative implementation.
+The method should accept any non-negative integer as input and calculate the factorial of that number—don't worry about handling bad input.

+Tests have been provided to describe the behavior of the method (see file `spec/factorial_spec.rb`).

+### Release 1: Recursively Calculate a Factorial
+Now we're going to write a method with the same behaviors as our iterative method but with a recursive implementation.
+No tests have been provided; we'll need to write them ourselves.

+### Release 2: Stack Level Too Deep
+In the `runner.rb` file, we call our recursive method to calculate the factorial of 5,000.
+In order to do the actual calculation, the method will be called again for 4,999 and 4,998 and so on ... right on down to 1.
+Depending upon our implementation, the method will be called right around 5,000 times.

+Each of these method calls operates in it's own little piece of the memory.
+And, each call occupies that memory until the method returns.
+When we call `factorial_recursive(5000)`, the method doesn't return until it first evaluates `factorial_recursive(4999)`, which doesn't return until it first evaluates `factorial_recursive(4998)`, and so on.
+Little by little, we're using more and more memory.

+Each of those roughly 5000 method calls takes up a little piece of memory until we hit our base case and start returning values.  `factorial_recrusive(1)` returns, which allows `factorial_recursive(2)` to return, which allows `factorial_recursive(3)` to return, and so on until all of the method calls are evaluated, and the memory they occupied is freed.

-What's the largest value your recursive factorial function can take as its input before it crashes?
+Adjust the number used in the runner file to determine the largest value our recursive factorial method can take as its input before it crashes?
+What error do we receive?
 What does the error mean?

 ##Resources